TildeWill/happy_camper/keycap_generator/README.md

 .8mm per color layer is too thick for anything

 The top layer is currently sharpest, though may be fixed by partial CMY infills, rather than all white

+## Other Notes
+- Old conversation about using [opentype.js to make 2D paths from font files](https://github.com/jscad/OpenJSCAD.org/issues/72)
+- As of 2022, it seemes like [jscad-text](https://github.com/jscad-community/jscad-text) is the go-to, but it isn't hosted on npm